wenex-org/.github/profile/README.md

 ## Hi there 👋

 Wenex is the skeleton of a well-structured general-purpose [platform](https://github.com/wenex-org/platform) with a microservice design that brings new technologies to improve your enterprise and team to be as fast and efficient as possible, the platform is empowered through an [SDK](https://github.com/wenex-org/platform-sdk).
+If you need to emigrate to this good we have a fantastic solution with [CDC](https://www.confluent.io/learn/change-data-capture/) and [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) at the [cdc-departure](https://github.com/wenex-org/cdc-departure) repository.

 In other words, Wenex is an application production factory developed with `TypeScript` and `NestJS` by [Vahid V](https://github.com/vhidvz).